chq11/Human-Activity-Classification-Based-on-Micro-Doppler-Signatures/README.md

 The collection details of Data1 and Data2 are explained in [1] and [2], respectively.
 Data1 was used for experiments by [1,3].
 And Data2 was used for experiments by [2,4].

 ## Citation
 [1] Haiquan Chen, Wenbin Ye.
 Classification of Human Activity Based on Radar Signal Using 1-D Convolutional Neural Network.
 IEEE Geoscience and Remote Sensing Letters.
 2019.
-DOI：https://doi.org/10.1109/LGRS.2019.2942097
+DOI: https://doi.org/10.1109/LGRS.2019.2942097
 [2] Wenbin Ye, Haiquan Chen, Bing Li.
 Using an End-to-End Convolutional Network on Radar Signal for Human Activity Classification.
 IEEE Sensors Journal.
 2019, 19 (24), 12244-12252.
-DOI：https://doi.org/10.1109/JSEN.2019.2938997
+DOI: https://doi.org/10.1109/JSEN.2019.2938997
 [3] Jianping Zhu, Haiquan Chen and Wenbin Ye.
 A Hybrid CNN–LSTM Network for the Classification of Human Activities Based on Micro-Doppler Radar.
 IEEE Access, vol. 8, pp. 24713-24720, 2020.
 DOI: https://doi.org/10.1109/ACCESS.2020.2971064
 [4] Wenbin Ye, Haiquan Chen.
 Human Activity Classification Based on Micro-Doppler Signatures by Multi-scale and Multi-task Fourier Convolutional Neural Network.IEEE Sensors Journal.
 2020.
-DOI:https://doi.org/10.1109/JSEN.2020.2971626
+DOI: https://doi.org/10.1109/JSEN.2020.2971626